alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-was-there-any-messenger-before-nuh.md

 note: true
 locale: en
 lang: en
-excerpt: Prophet Nuh was the first messenger sent to the people on earth after Adam.
+summary: Prophet Nuh was the first messenger sent to the people on earth after Adam.
 This is based on the long Hadith of intercession narrated in the Two Sahihs.
 ---

 ### Question: